NETESOLUTIONS/peachtree/README.md

 ## DESIGN AND DEVELOPMENT TEAM

 We assigned one leader, responsible and accountable for our Pool Three Prototype Development.
 Our architecture owner (Agile solution architect) was responsible for modeling, identifying technology and tools, and collaborating with the team to determine the best business solution accommodating all identified requirements.
-Our multidisciplinary team includes the following labor categories—as specified in Attachment C—
+Our multidisciplinary team includes the following labor categories—as specified in Attachment B & C—

 1. (Category 1) Product Manager
 2. (Category 2) Technical Architect